graphql/graphql-spec/spec/Section 3 -- Type System.md

 EnumValueDefinition : Description?
 EnumValue Directives[Const]?

 GraphQL Enum types, like Scalar types, also represent leaf values in a GraphQL type system.
-However Enum types describe the list of possible values.
+However Enum types describe the set of possible values.

 Enums are not references for a numeric value, but are unique values in their own right.
 They may serialize as a string: the name of the represented value.